0xFableOrg/roll-op/README.md

 ## Known Issues

-- When running the devnet, the deployment of the contracts to the temporary L1 might hang.
-  In that case, just abort and restart the command.

 - Blockscout

   - There are A LOT of warnings saying "header not found" and "genesis is not traceable".
 The